Tis the season to learn of new traditions. When I first heard of these I couldn’t help but be excited.

-Meanwhile, beat the butter, sugar, Cointreau and vanilla extract together with an electric or stand mixer until and fluffy.
+Meanwhile, beat the butter, sugar, Cointreau, orange zest and vanilla extract together with an electric or stand mixer until and fluffy.

 At a low speed, stir in the nut/flour mixture to make a crumbly dough.
 Bring the dough together with your hands (it IS crumbly).
-Flatten it into a disk, like pastry dough, and wrap it in cling flim.
+Flatten it into a disk, like pastry dough, and wrap it in plastic wrap.

 Refrigerate dough for about half an hour.